There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 Hike up Sella del Diavolo and Fortino S. Ignazio

-Hiking is one of the nicest things to do in Cagliari, and what makes me truly love my hometown.
+Hiking is what makes me truly love my hometown.
 I love the fact that I don’t have to go far to get that refreshing out of town feeling.
 The best urban hike is that to Sella del Diavolo (Devil’s Saddle), one of the local landmarks, from where there is an incredible view of Poetto beach and Molentargius Lagoon.
 It’s a nice and easy hike, lots of people go there regularly to train, or for trail running.
 You can access the trail from Calamosca beach.

 Another easy walk that starts more or less in the same area is that to the Fortino di Sant’Ignazio, a fort that dates back to 1792.
 Close by there also is a lighthouse and a watchtower, from where you’ll get yet another incredible view.